Stage Fright

 Plot

-Eve Gill (Jane Wyman) is an aspiring actress at the Royal Academy of Dramatic Art (RADA) in London.
-She is interrupted in rehearsal by her friend (and crush), actor Jonathan Cooper (Richard Todd), the secret lover of flamboyant stage actress/singer Charlotte Inwood (Marlene Dietrich).
+Eve Gill is an aspiring actress at the Royal Academy of Dramatic Art (RADA) in London.
+She is interrupted in rehearsal by her friend and crush, Jonathan Cooper, the secret lover of flamboyant stage actress and singer Charlotte Inwood.
 Via a flashback, he says Charlotte visited him after killing her husband; she was wearing a bloodstained dress.
-Jonathan claims he went back to her house for another dress but was seen by Nellie Goode (Kay Walsh), Charlotte's cockney maid/dresser.
+Jonathan claims he went back to her house for another dress but was seen by Nellie Goode, Charlotte's Cockney maid and dresser.
 He escaped the police and needs help.

 Awards